Electric-charge-dependent directed flow splitting of produced quarks in Au+Au collisions

-In summary, we first report the measurements of $v_1(y)$ of multistrange baryons ($\Xi$ and $\Omega$) in Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}=$ 27 and 200 GeV.
+In summary, we report measurements of $v_1(y)$ for multistrange baryons ($\Xi$ and $\Omega$) in Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}=$ 27 and 200 GeV.
 We focus on seven produced particle species: $K^{-}$, $\bar{p}$, $\bar{\Lambda}$, $\phi$, $\overline{\Xi}^{+}$, ${\Omega}^{-}$ and $\overline{\Omega}^{+}$, none of whose constituent quarks is transported from the colliding nuclei, and study the difference (splitting), $F_\Delta=d\Delta v_1/dy$, between pairs of particle combinations with similar quark content but varying electric charge difference $\Delta q$ and strangeness difference $\Delta S$.
-For $\Delta q = \Delta S =0$, consistency with the coalescence sum rule is observed at 10-40\% centrality.
-For $\Delta q \ne 0$ and $\Delta S \ne 0$, a nonzero average $F_\Delta$ is observed with over $5\sigma$ significance, dominated by the ($\Delta q$,\,$\Delta S$)=(4/3,~2) pair.
-This splitting appears to increase with increasing $\Delta q$ and $\Delta S$.
-However, the increase is not statistically significant without assuming the coalescence sum rule.
-With this assumption, the one-parameter linear fit as a function of $\Delta q$ and $\Delta S$ yields a positive slope, respectively $4.8\sigma$ and $4.6\sigma$ away from zero for $\sqrt{s_{\mathrm{NN}}}=$ 27 GeV.
+For $\Delta q = \Delta S =0$, consistency with the coalescence sum rule is observed within errors.
+For $\Delta q \ne 0 \ne \Delta S$, a nonzero average $F_\Delta$ is observed with $>5\sigma$ significance.
+This splitting increases with $\Delta q$ (correlated with increasing $\Delta S$).
+However, this increase is not statistically significant without assuming the coalescence sum rule.
+Given this assumption, the one-parameter linear fit versus $\Delta q$ and $\Delta S$ yields a positive slope, respectively $4.8\sigma$ and $4.6\sigma$ away from zero for $\sqrt{s_{\mathrm{NN}}}=$ 27 GeV.
 This splitting is stronger at 27 GeV than at 200 GeV.
 The AMPT model (where no EM fields are implemented) fails to describe the data.
-These midcentral 10-40\% data are therefore consistent with electromagnetic effects, where the positive slope suggests a dominance of Hall effect over Faraday+Coulomb effect.
-Our peripheral 40-80\% data statistics are insufficient to yield firm conclusions.
-On the other hand, a companion analysis~\cite{STARv1proton} by STAR, which considers hadrons involving both produced and transported quarks, finds that in peripheral collisions, Faraday+Coulomb effects dominate the $v_1$ splitting of hadrons with light (anti-)quarks, such as pions and protons.
-Additionally, the $v_1$ splitting of kaons is predominantly influenced by the Hall effect acting on the strange (anti-)quarks.
-Therefore, the combined inference from Ref.~\cite{STARv1proton} and the present study is that a competition between the Hall effect and the Faraday+Coulomb effect exists, and that the observed pattern of $v_1$ splitting may be influenced by the particle species and centrality dependence of this competition.
+These 10-40\% data are therefore consistent with electromagnetic effects, where the positive slope suggests a dominance of Hall effect over Faraday+Coulomb effect.
+A companion analysis~\cite{STAR:2023jdd} concludes that in peripheral collisions, light quark $v_1$ splitting is dominated by Faraday+Coulomb effects, with a flavor dependence between light and strange quarks.
+Our work, alongside the companion work~\cite{STAR:2023jdd}, including transport quarks, suggests a centrality and flavor-dependent competition between the Hall effect and the Faraday+Coulomb effects.